DamianQualshy/DEngine/README.md

 # Drakania Engine
-Drakania Engine is a collective of scripts, intended to help new scripters with making their own gamemodes for Gothic 2 Online.
+Drakania Engine is a collective of scripts, intended to help new scripters with making their own servers for Gothic 2 Online.

 It doesn't require any outside modules or frameworks, since it already contains:
 - Patrix's GUI Framework